FlySg2020/BookStore-API/README.md

    Date - Date of birth of Author
    Book_ISBN - ISBN of the Book

-   there is a relationship between Book and Author linked by Book_ISBN, 1 book may have different authors and a author may have different books
+   There is a relationship between Book and Author linked by Book_ISBN, 1 book may have different authors and a author may have different books.

 3. Users (to store API User information)